If you have been—or suspect you may have been—sexually assaulted, you are urged to call 911 or follow instructions for each campus below.

-Go to the Harrison Health Center or AAMC Emergency Room immediately, or find a public safety officer (443-336-2348, or extension 2000 from an on-campus phone).
+Go to the Harrison Health Center or Anne Arundel Medical Center (AAMC) Emergency Room immediately, or find a public safety officer (call 443-336-2348, or extension 2000 from an on-campus phone).
+AAMC is located at 2001 Medical Parkway in Annapolis (443-481-1000) and is equipped with Maryland State Police sexual assault evidence collection kits.

 You can decide later whether or not to press charges (if you wish to do so, the college can assist you), but it is critical that you receive medical attention and caring support as soon as possible.
 Additionally, you should understand that evidence may be lost if you do not seek immediate assistance.
 Activities such as showering, changing clothes, washing bed linens or clothing, or disposing of clothing or trash may result in the loss of evidence.
 While it is up to you to decide whether or not to file criminal charges, if you preserve evidence it will be available should you choose to proceed with criminal charges.